MattDodsonEnglish/English-Learning-Wiki/Grammar/conditionals.md

 -----
 A conditional sentence expresses what happens as a result of something else happening.
-They involve two events, the condition and its outcome, and have two clauses, the conditional (i.e. "if") and the consequence (i.e. then).
+They involve two events, the condition and its outcome, and have two clauses, the conditional (i.e. "if") and the consequence (i.e. "then").

 Students struggle with conditional sentences.
-They can be tricky, there's no doubt.
+There's no doubt they're tricky.
 However, when we break the conditional structure down into parts, we find there's a pretty simple logic to them.

 QUIZ: what comes first: